sklprogs/LanguageTricks/README.md

 ## additional \| extra

+**Extra**:

+- Beyond what is due, usual, expected, or necessary; additional; supernumerary;
+  also, extraordinarily good; superior; as, extra work; extra pay.

+- Something in addition to what is due, expected, or customary; something in addition to the regular charge or compensation, or for which an additional charge is made; as, at European hotels lights are extras.

-**Additional** means a number has been added to the basic number.
+***Additional*** means a number has been added to the basic number.

-**Extra** often means beyond what is necessary or needed.
+***Extra*** often means beyond what is necessary or needed.
 Additional room may be needed; extra room may never be used.
-Compare these to "spare".
+Compare these to *spare*.
 A spare tire or a spare room may never be used, but they have the specific purpose of being available in an emergency.
-Often when something is "extra" you get rid of it.
+Often when something is extra you get rid of it.

-Definition of **extra**:

-- Beyond what is due, usual, expected, or necessary; additional;
-supernumerary; also, extraordinarily good; superior; as, extra work;
-extra pay.

-- Something in addition to what is due, expected, or customary;
-something in addition to the regular charge or compensation, or for which an additional charge is made; as, at European hotels lights are extras.

 [*Source*](https://www.englishforums.com/English/AdditionalVsExtra/zwcgr/post.htm)